This walk sees a combination of crossing fields and fumbling through forests...

 Starting off at the visitor’s reception Giant’s Castle Walk is about a 6km circular walk.

 You’ll find yourself trekking through stunning forests and over the River Bollin.
-Keep your eyes peeled for buzzards and herons flying through the trees at this time of year.
+Keep your eyes peeled for buzzards and herons flying through the trees!

 The walk is mostly signposted and you’ll find it pretty difficult to get lost once you’ve set off.

-Once you reach Styal Cross you can visit Norcliffe Chapel on your right or go forth with the walk, taking the left path and continuing on into the forest.
+Once you reach Styal Cross you can visit Norcliffe Chapel on your right or go forth with the walk, taking the left path and continuing on into the forest and the stunning canopy of greenery.

 Quickly you’ll find yourself going up the first batch of stairs up the hill before coming back down again to join back up to walk along the river.